 Greenville Senior High Academy of Law, Finance, and Business offers broad exposure to the student's chosen magnet strand through an in-depth study of various topics and engagement in problem-based learning activities that extend students' understanding of legal, finance and business issues and concepts in the 21st century.
 While engaging in activities such as Mock Trial, Business Marketing, and Entrepreneurship students develop a better understanding of their field of study and are better prepared to serve the community.

 J. L. Mann High School

 J. L. Mann High School Academy of Mathematics, Science, and Technology offers a rigorous academic program that connects the study of math, science and technology to all areas of learning.
-An array of Advanced Placement courses are taught by a highly qualified faculty.
-All students engage in meaningful and in-depth learning experiences in their chosen magnet strand and participate in stimulating activities that require them to think and problem-solve.
+All magnet students engage in meaningful and in-depth learning experiences, including project-based instruction, traditional instruction, dual-credit courses, Advanced Placement courses, and a capstone experience than can include a senior project, an internship, or other experiences outlined on the school website.
+The variety of instructional approaches provides opportunities to participate in stimulating activities that require them to think and problem-solve.
 They develop the knowledge, understanding and skills that will prepare them well for college and the world of work.